apache/dolphinscheduler/docs/docs/en/guide/installation/pseudo-cluster.md

 ## Modify Configuration

-After completing the preparation of the basic environment, you need to modify the configuration file according to your environment.
-The configuration file is in the path of `conf/config/install_config.conf`.
-Generally, you just need to modify the **INSTALL MACHINE, DolphinScheduler ENV, Database, Registry Server** part to complete the deployment, the following describes the parameters that must be modified:
+After completing the preparation of the basic environment, you need to modify the configuration file according to the environment you used.
+The configuration files are both in directory `bin/env` and named `install_env.sh` and `dolphinscheduler_env.sh`.

+### Modify `install_env.sh`

+File `install_env.sh` describes which machines will be installed DolphinScheduler and what server will be installed on each machine.
+You could find this file in the path `bin/env/install_env.sh` and the detail of the configuration as below.

 ```shell
 # ---------------------------------------------------------